robertsoli/SQL_Commands/README.md

 # SQL_Commands

-#### A collection of SQL queries housed in DDL, DML, DCL and TCL folders.
+#### A collection of SQL queries housed in DDL and DML folders

 ---

-This repo is to showcase various SQL commands with the intention of showing potential employers my abilities.
+This repo is to showcase various SQL commands for reference when applying for jobs.

-Queries were executed on multiple datasets, including but not limited to:

-- Insert dataset names here
+Tools used :

+MS SQL Server 20
+T-SQL

 ---